zbchristian/BatteryMonitor/Readme.md

 The monitor is based on three modules (DC-DC converter, ESP32, ADS1115), which are placed either on a bread board or a PCB.
 The schematic and the layout of this base board can be found in the Eagle folder.

-The device pulls about 30mA from the 12V battery.
+Depending on the used firmware, the device pulls about 10mA (25mA) from the 12V battery.
 An additional 8-9mA are drawn by the Hall current sensor.

 ![Prototype](images/BatteryMonitorADS1115_500px.jpg?raw=true "Prototype of the Battery Monitor")
 ![Prototype with Hall sensor](images/BatteryMonitorADS1115-Hall_500px.jpg?raw=true "Prototype of the Battery Monitor with split core current sensor")